 Believe it or not, thermals are not everything when it comes to liquid coolers.
 Sure, keeping your processor cool is important, but not at the cost of your comfort.
 There are a lot of high-performance coolers out there that perform well but are quite loud.
 This isn’t exactly an ideal situation.
 So, where does the be quiet!
 Pure Loop 240 fall in this scenario?

 Well, surprisingly it is somewhere in the middle.
-For context, we are putting it against the Noctua NHD15 and the Dark Rock Pro 4.
+For context, we are putting it against the Noctua NH D15 Chromax Black that we also reviewed, and the Dark Rock Pro 4.
 However, to make the point clear, we are using both of our air coolers in a single fan configuration.
 Obviously, a liquid cooler with two 140mm and a pump is going to be louder.
 So, the Pure Loop 240 isn’t quite annoying or frustratingly loud.

 However, we weren’t expecting this to be the case.
 The main noise comes from the pump itself.
 If you’re looking for it, you can definitely hear.
 There’s a sort of resonating hum to it.
 Again, it’s not annoying, but it could have been handled in a better way.
 At idle, it stays at around 56dBA which is quite respectful.
 However, it goes up to 74dBA when we’re pushing the system to its limit.

-Overall, the Be Quiet Pure Loop 240 is a very interesting product.
+Overall, in our be quiet!
+Pure Loop 240mm AIO CPU Cooler review is a very interesting product.
 As we said in the introduction, it is a no-nonsense liquid cooler that gets the job done quite well.
 It competes with other major players and does so at a lower price.
 Again, that is nothing to scoff at.
 We expect the Pure Loop lineup to be quite successful.
 Of course, you can get a 120, 280, and 360mm version as well.

 There are some minor drawbacks here.
 For example, it’s a bit louder than we initially thought, and the design of the CPU block won’t be for everyone.
 However, neither of those things are major dealbreakers.
 The Pure Loop 240 has a competitive price, it performs well, and has a few innovative ideas like the refillable design.
 It earns our respect and if you’re looking for an AIO, this is one worth considering.